mkaya42/KattisSolutions/README.md

-This repository contains solutions to Kattis archivesgi.
+This repository contains solutions to Kattis archivesgit .

 # Kattis Solutions
 Solutions to the [Kattis archives](https://open.kattis.com/).